Ranisans/belarus-writers/src/pages/writers/svetlana-alexievich.md

   - date: '2013'
     title: '«Secondhand Time: The Last of the Soviets»'
 gallery:
-  - alt: image1
+  - alt: Nobel Prize in Literature
     image: /img/alexievich-nobel.jpg
-  - alt: image2
+  - alt: Voices of Utopia
     image: /img/alexievich-belarussian.jpg
-  - alt: image3
+  - alt: The series "Chernobyl" based on the book by Aleksievich
     image: /img/alexievich-chernobyl.jpg
 video:
   - title: ''